Rat eating nuts for birds

 - Brown Rats live in any situation that provides food, water and shelter.
 In homes, they will live in roof spaces, wall cavities or under floorboards.
 In gardens, they will burrow into grassy banks or under sheds.
 Brown Rats are often found living in sewer systems.
 Black Rats are rare and are occasionally found in shipping ports.

-REASON FOR USING RAT SERVICE
+REASONS FOR USING RAT PEST CONTROL SERVICE

 Rats carry many nasty diseases which they can spread to humans, normally through their urine, including; Leptospirosis or Weil’s disease, Salmonella, Listeria, Toxoplasma gondii and Hantavirus.